-- In order to ensure that the School's processing of personal data is lawful; it will always identify one of the following six grounds for processing before starting the processing: - The individual (or their parent/carer when appropriate in the case of a pupil/ student) has freely given clear consent.
-The School will seek consent (where appropriate) to process data from the pupil / student or parent depending on their age and capacity to understand what is being asked for. - The data needs to be processed so that the School can fulfil a contract with the individual, or the individual has asked the School to take specific steps before entering into a contract; - The data needs to be processed so that the school can comply with a legal obligation; - The data needs to be processed to ensure the vital interests of the individual, ie to protect someone's life; - The data needs to be processed so that the School, as a public authority, can perform a task in the public interest, or carry out its official functions; - The data needs to be processed for the legitimate interests of the School or a third party where necessary, balancing the rights of freedoms of the individual.
-However, where the School can use the public task basis for processing, it will do so rather than rely on legitimate interests as the basis for processing.
+42 In order to ensure that Alderbrook School's processing of personal data is lawful; we will always identify one of the following six grounds for processing before starting the processing:

+- The individual (or their parent/carer when appropriate in the case of a child) has freely given clear consent.
+We will seek consent (where appropriate) to process data from the individual or parent, depending on their mental capacity to understand what is being asked for. - The data needs to be processed so that we can fulfil a contract with the individual, or the individual has asked us to take specific steps before entering into a contract; - The data needs to be processed so that we can comply with a legal obligation; - The data needs to be processed to ensure the vital interests of the individual, i.e. to protect someone's life; - The data needs to be processed so that we, as a public authority, can perform a task in the public interest, or carry out our official functions; - The data needs to be processed for our legitimate interests or those of a third party where necessary, balancing the rights of freedoms of the individual.
+However, where we can use the public task basis for processing, we will do so rather than rely on legitimate interests as the basis for processing.